Florida State Homes Feature article on Tampa's Franciscan Center

 Tampa's Quiet Space to Search Out Your Center

 The Franciscan Center offers an environment of peace, simplicity and hospitality for all those seeking spiritual renewal.
-We welcome people from all faiths to come and find acceptance, peace and healing and to listen to God amidst the beauty of creation.

 Our mission: In the spirit of St. Francis of Assisi, we welcome everyone who seeks spiritual growth through a deeper relationship with God in a place of peace, community, healing and joy.

 Upcoming Retreats and Programs: September - December Event Calendar

 For full descriptions or more programs click here to our event calendar.

 A national support and healing group for bereaved parents and families is establishing a Tampa Bay chapter.